 Gardeners love hellebore, among the first plants to flower in spring and the last to die in winter.
-And even when the blooms fade, these evergreen perennials have shiny leaves that ornament the garden all year long.
-So when pests of hellebore attack your plants, you’ll want to jump in to save them from harm.
+Even when the blooms fade, these evergreen perennials have shiny leaves that ornament the garden all year long.
+So, when pests of hellebore attack your plants, you’ll want to jump in to save them from harm.
 Read on for information on different hellebore pest problems and how to recognize them.

 Hellebore Pest Problems